1jour1vin

 Wine rated (2023 guide) 95-96/100

-Over the past twenty years, progress has been impressive, and the 2022 vintage marks an important milestone.
-With its licorice notes, it is seductive, yet masks a beautiful density.
-Classic in style, it has gained in elegance to become one of the great Pauillacs, offering unbeatable value for money.
+Over the past twenty years, impressive progress has been made, and the 2022 vintage marks an important milestone.
+With its notes of licorice, it is seductive while concealing a beautiful density.
+Highly classic, it has gained in elegance to take its place among the great Pauillacs with unbeatable value for money.

 1JOUR1VIN PRICE